-Jonathan got to meet top academic performers at Lowell High School, a school serving a heavily immigrant and disadvantaged population in the fourth largest municipality of Massachusetts.
+Before founding Takeoff Space Jonathan got to meet top academic performers at Lowell High School, a school serving a heavily immigrant and disadvantaged population in the fourth largest municipality of Massachusetts.
 He discovered that the high achievers generally have poor outcomes, despite extraordinary academic performance.
 Only a handful each year end up at top colleges.
 Parents are generally uninvolved in their kids’ education and don’t know they have the right to discuss the subject with school teachers and counselors.

 Lowell High School students, especially those in one-parent families, must often work long hours after school, sometimes in two or more part-time jobs, to support their families and therefore have little time for the extracurricular activities that elite colleges prize.
 School counselors rarely advocate for these kids to colleges and don’t adequately explain their many positive attributes in the face of adversity.
 Students often apply for inappropriate colleges such as out of state public universities that won’t offer financial aid to non-residents.

-Problem issues extend beyond the poorest: students whose parents earn adequate income and therefore don’t qualify for free college application and test fees face some of the biggest problems if their parents don’t understand or want to pay for such essentials connected with applying to college, feeling that their kids will be best off at the local state campus while working at a fast-food joint to being in family income.
+Problem issues extend beyond the poorest: students whose parents earn adequate income and therefore don’t qualify for free college application and test fees face some of the biggest problems if their parents don’t understand or want to pay for such essentials connected with applying to college, feeling that their kids will be best off at the local state campus while working at a fast-food joint to bring in family income.

 How Takeoff Space will innovate to solve the problem

-Having a caring big brother or big sister will ensure the high schoolers get to know the opportunities open to them and are motivated not only to strive for the best they can achieve, but to apply a systematic approach to selecting appropriate colleges and scholarships and to advocating for themselves in the complex college application process.
+Having a caring big brother or big sister ensures the high schoolers get to know the opportunities open to them and are motivated not only to strive for the best they can achieve, but to apply a systematic approach to selecting appropriate colleges and scholarships and to advocating for themselves in the complex college application process.

 Takeoff Space Pilot Program